Engineering Biological Systems Engineering

 Grade Appeals

-In the event of a dispute involving any college policies or grades, the student should appeal to his/her instructor and appropriate department chair or school director (in that order).
-If a satisfactory solution is not achieved, the student may appeal his/her case through the College Academic Appeals Committee on his/her campus.
+In the event of a dispute involving any college policies or grades, the student should appeal to their instructor, and appropriate department chair or school director (in that order).
+If a satisfactory solution is not achieved, the student may appeal their case through the College Academic Appeals Subcommittee.

 Catalog Rule